- Fee assured

 Western Eye Hospital, London and another Fellowship in Glaucoma at The Oxford Eye Hospital.

 A lot of anterior segment pathology coexists with Glaucoma and I believe that my training has been unique, amalgamating subspecialist management of two very important groups of conditions.
-The bulk of my work and my main subspecialist work in the NHS is with Glaucoma.
-I am very experienced and well versed in all aspects of care of the Glaucoma patient including medical management, lasers and surgery.
-In addition, I have vast experience with ophthalmic surgery including high volume, complex, micro-incision cataract surgery.
+The bulk of my work and my main subspecialist work in the NHS now is with Glaucoma.
+I am very experienced and well versed in all aspects of care of the Glaucoma patient including medical management, lasers (SLT, ECP, Cyclodiode), penetrating drainage surgery and minimally invasive glaucoma surgery (MIGS).
+In addition, I have vast experience with other, important ophthalmic surgery including high volume, complex, micro-incision cataract surgery.
 The role of the glaucoma specialist therefore looks to be increasingly challenging with an ageing population and an increasing number of patients presenting with both glaucoma and cataract.

 advice on a similar cohort of patients in the private sector.